TABERNACLES AND THE TESTIMONY

 There is a New Testament full of commandments and exhortations.
 All of these are to be taught and emphasized.
-By so doing we will convert the believers to the righteous ways of the Lord.
-Then, and only then, will the unsaved have an understanding of what God requires of people—not just of Christians but of all people on the face of the earth.
+By so doing, we will convert the believers to the righteous ways of the Lord.
+Then, and only then, will the unsaved know what God requires of people — not just of Christians, but of all people on the face of the earth.

 How dreadful the Christian bias against righteous behavior actually is can be seen in the translation of Isaiah 62:1 found in The Amplified Bible (The Lockman Foundation, Zondervan Publishing House, Grand Rapids, Michigan, seventh printing, August, 1970.)

 “For Zion’s sake will I [Isaiah] not hold my peace, and for Jerusalem’s sake I will not rest until her imputed righteousness and vindication go forth as brightness, and her salvation radiates as does a burning torch.”